 Demie Kurz is the Co-Director of the Alice Paul Center for Research on Women, Gender, and Sexuality and the Co-Director of the Gender, Sexuality, and Women's Studies program.
 Her primary research and teaching interests are in contemporary issues of gender, with a specific focus on the family.
 She has written on the topics of divorce and domestic violence and also has a strong interest in the area of "carework".
 Read More

 Sabina Spigner is the Office Assistant for the Gender, Sexuality, and Women’s Studies Program.
-She is a first-year student in the College of Arts & Sciences.
-Her major is Biological Bases of Behavior with a minor in GSWS and Psychology.
-Her goal is to become a Pediatric Surgeon and an OB/GYN.
-She wants to implement what she learned from the GSWS Program into her eventual field of medicine.
-Originally from Southern California, Sabina is excited to have this opportunity to be across the country working with experts in the fields that interest her.
-She is also an avid member of the Penn Band!
+She is a senior in the College of Arts & Sciences studying Biological Bases of Behavior and GSWS.
+She aspires to become an OB/GYN specializing in LGBT Healthcare and wants to implement what she learns from the GSWS Program into her eventual field of medicine.
+In addition, Sabina is currently working as an intern in a genetics research lab at CHOP.
+She is also director of SPEC Film!

 Graduate Assistant, Alice Paul Center

 Alexandra Sastre is the Graduate Assistant for the Alice Paul Center for Research on Women, Gender and Sexuality.
 She is a Ph.D. candidate at the University of Pennsylvania’s Annenberg School for Communication.
 Her research involves examining the body as a critical communicative tool, looking at the performance of race, gender and sexuality in digital media spaces and in realty television.
 Her work has been published in the journals Feminist Media Studies, Communication Culture and Critique, Celebrity Studies, and Visual Communication Quarterly.
 Read More